Code-Institute-Submissions/PrezBala-Project4_AugResub/README.md

 ### Create New Post

-Testing was taken out to ensure the user could create a new idea.
+Testing was carried out to ensure the user could create a new post.

 Assuming user is already logged in
 Steps: